Finalize contracts faster with airSlate

 How to use airSlate to redline an agreement?

-When setting up a Flow, you can select from multiple document types.
+When setting up a Template, you can select from multiple document types.
 For the negotiation of a contract, choose the Contract and Agreement tab.
 All changes made to a document are tracked and highlighted along the way.
 After the first revision of your contract, you can start collaborating on documents by suggesting, accepting, or refusing the changes made to them.
 As soon as all parties involved agree to the contract’s terms, you can send it out to counterparties and request them to sign it.